Puskás' Greatest Game at Real Madrid

 |The sixth Real Madrid goal, Puskás' forth, hits the roof of the Eintracht Frankfurt net as the the greatest team on the planet crushes the strong German finalist 7-3 in the greatest European Cup Final ever.|

+In the grand manner again the land celebrating the lords of the game amid treasuries of talent as only Puskás can remember an earlier similar day like the livelong November 25 of 1953 as a historic achievement far beyond estimate.
 There is an atmosphere of festival, of release as merrymaking scenes of joy erupted all over Madrid.
-Forty thousand jubilant Scots spectators lingered under the obvious spell of happiness with reveling and roaring extravagances for an hour on the terraces, consumingly delighted with the caliber of stupendously rich attacking football they had just witnessed.
+Forty thousand jubilant spectators lingered under the obvious spell of happiness with reveling and roaring extravagances for an hour on the terraces, consumingly delighted with the caliber of stupendously rich attacking football they had just witnessed.
 Real's interpretation of the game using the same formation once used by the Magical Magyars (3-2-5) won its way with commentators everywhere.
 It was like nothing that had ever come home in front of Scottish and European audiences before.

 The Daily Mail also included: "It's just a pity that the thousands of people at the game, and who have to return to watching Scottish football, must have thought that they were dreaming."